!!! Concerns all students in Logic, Linguistics and Computer Science !!!

 KLUWER BEST PAPER AWARD: As in previous years, the best paper will be

-Kluwer Academic Publishers to be spent on books.
+euros by Kluwer Academic Publishers to be spent on books.

 The Student Session papers should describe original, unpublished work,